-One interesting incident involving him a few months after his engagement is still etched in my memory.
+One interesting incident involving him a few months after his engagement is still etched on my memory.
 Once he had accompanied my elder brother by rickshaw to the market.
 My parents were very upset when they did not return home after even usual delay.
 Thinking of a sinister possibility my mother was bursting with impatience to drive my father even to the police station to lodge a diary.
-But at long last when they eventually returned we could learn much to our embarrassment that MonI Bhai had rushed to the nearest physician for urgent treatment of my brother after they had met with an accident.
+But at long last when they eventually returned we could learn much to our embarrassment that Moni Bhai had rushed to the nearest physician for urgent treatment of my brother after they had met with an accident.
 As my mother was relieved of the anxiety we watched how Mani Bhai’ s legs were still oozing blood!
 Our faith in him grew all the more and we could thereafter leave the job of looking after our house safely in his hands when we travelled to distant places during vacations.

-But after living with us for the long ten years he felt the urge for returning to his native land permanently.
+But after living with us for long ten years he felt the urge for returning to his native land permanently.
 He had so long gone there once in a year returning with such mouth watering delicacies as laddoo and halwas.
 As we became grown up before him he also thought of giving his own children more care and attention.
 So one day he left us for good receiving his dues gladly.

 Although Moni Bhai died nearly half a century ago and his fraternity has now been long extinct, his memories still linger in our lives and in these days of dishonesty and hypocrisy seeing a good benign person seems to bring back the fun filled happy and peaceful days with our beloved Moni Bhai.